SimonDarksideJ/SimonDarksideJ.github.io.backup/_posts/2017-03-10-getting-started-with-monogame-using-visual-studio.markdown

 When you install Visual Studio 2015 using the default options, you have a fully working .NET development environment, with MonoGame installed you get access to the following platforms:

-&nbsp;&nbsp;&nbsp; • Windows Desktop DX (classic)
+    • Windows Desktop DX (classic)

-&nbsp;&nbsp;&nbsp; • Cross-Platform OpenGL (Linux / Windows / Etc)
+    • Cross-Platform OpenGL (Linux / Windows / Etc)

-&nbsp;&nbsp;&nbsp; • Content Pipeline Extensions
+    • Content Pipeline Extensions

-With these projects, you have enough to get you “up and running” and start building your first game using MonoGame.&nbsp; Each template includes all the necessary setup and boiler plate, including your first Game class “Game.cs”, which includes the all important game loop in which your game runs.
+With these projects, you have enough to get you “up and running” and start building your first game using MonoGame.
+Each template includes all the necessary setup and boiler plate, including your first Game class “Game.cs”, which includes the all important game loop in which your game runs.
-Following any of the many tutorials or samples using these templates will set you on a nice easy to follow course for your first few projects.&nbsp; You can even ship titles on these platforms via Steam or your distribution option of choice.&nbsp; Either way there is a lot of help to get started.
+Following any of the many tutorials or samples using these templates will set you on a nice easy to follow course for your first few projects.
+You can even ship titles on these platforms via Steam or your distribution option of choice.
+Either way there is a lot of help to get started.

 > If you are intending to build a true “multi-platform” project, then I also recommend checking out one of my other videos for how to setup your project in the best way:
 > [http://bit.ly/monogamemulti-platform](http://bit.ly/monogamemulti-platform)